Xen0byte/CyberpunkSaveEditor/README.md

 Thanks to yamashi who is currently protecting people from this exploit by patching the first vulnerability dynamically with his mod https://github.com/yamashi/CyberEngineTweaks/ that is used by many.

+Please mind that it is only about data files.
+Once the vulnerability is patched, only data files will be safe to use again (texture, model mods, saves, etc..), whereas executable mods will remain potentially dangerous and will always be (so at least check their authors and comments about them first).

 There wasn't any bug bounty program so I received peanuts for the discovery.

 If you wish to thank me for it, I wouldn't be against being offered a cyberpunk t-shirt ;)